rlang001/Home-Assistant-Addons/README.md

 ### License

-The licence of the repository is inherited by the plugins, if not stated different.
+The license of the repository is inherited by the plugins, if not stated different.